 2. Wash Your Hands the Right Way, Not the Fast Way

-Most people wash their hands, but a lot of them are doing it in a hurry.
-Soap requires time to break down oils and germs, while quick rinses tend to miss fingertips, thumbs, and nails.
+It takes time for soap to break down oils and germs, and quick rinses often miss fingertips, thumbs, and nails.
 If you hurry, you’re probably still harboring bacteria when you eat or rub your eyes, despite excellent personal hygiene habits.

 3. Pay Attention to the Spots You Usually Miss